Skip to main content

 The extra layer of privacy that they do offer generally comes with high fees of up to CHF 2,000 per annum.

-Private Swiss Banking
+D. Private Swiss Accounts

 Most private banks only accept customers if they are privately introduced and are recommended through established ties through other financial institutions.
 That means it is harder just to go knocking on doors.
-To get in the door you have to know someone.
-Luckily for you, you do now.

 How to Open a Swiss Bank Account as a Non-Resident?